Percentile Queries in Multi-Dimensional Markov Decision Processes: Shortest Path

 \item \textit{Values of counters may never go below zero}.
 To ensure this, we make every decrement action probabilistic with three equiprobable outcomes.
 Consider the decrement of $C_{1}$ as depicted in Fig.~\ref{fig:sp_undec_gadgets_dec}.
 Either the simulation continues (dashed control state), or it branches to the escape gadget, or it branches to the bottom right part of the decrement gadget.
 In that case, the controller can cycle long enough in the first state to ensure a negative sum of weights in all dimensions except for the second one, before reaching the target (runs \textit{have to} reach the target or their truncated sum will be $\infty$).
 If the controller is not faithful and a negative value is reached on counter $C_{1}$ when decrementing, this branching will induce a run which is losing because the second dimension will be strictly positive (recall it has value $-c_{1}$).
 Notice that the controller can never cheat, otherwise this branching will happen with strictly positive probability (i.e., after a finite prefix).
 On the contrary, if the controller never cheats, this branching is harmless and induces acceptable runs w.r.t. the percentile query.
 The gadget is similar for decrements of $C_{2}$ using the fourth dimension.

 \item \textit{Zero tests are correctly executed}.
 In the same spirit, we allow a probabilistic branching after the controller claims a counter is equal to zero.
 Consider Fig.~\ref{fig:sp_undec_gadgets_zero} for counter $C_{1}$.
 If a zero test is passed while $c_{1} > 0$, the sum on the first dimension will stay strictly positive and the run will not be acceptable.
 On the contrary, if the controller is faithful, this branching is again harmless as it is possible to make all sums negative except for the first dimension for which it would already be equal to zero.
 We use a similar gadget for $C_{2}$ based on the third dimension.
+We also need to ensure that the controller cannot cheat by claiming that a counter is strictly positive while it is not.
+To achieve this, we follow each claim that $C_i$ is strictly positive by a decrement on $C_i$ (using our gadget) followed by an increment (idem).
+Thus, if $C_i$ is equal to zero while the controller claims the opposite, the decrement gadget will yield non-acceptable runs, as seen before.
+On the other hand, if the controller is faithful, visiting those two gadgets is safe (and does not modify the counters for the rest of the simulation).

 \item \textit{Halting}.
 The end of a 2CM execution is modeled in the MDP by an halting state.
 This state does not belong to the target set $\truncatedTarget$: any run corresponding to an halting execution will have its truncated sum equal to $\infty$ on all dimensions, which makes it bad for the percentile query.